On the frequency of economic surprises

 There are some persistently successful economies – Australia and the Netherlands have gone over 25 years without a recession, for example – but the distinctiveness of this experience serves to make the point.
 And sometimes growth dynamics can play out for longer than expected: for example, Paul Krugman called the end of the Asian Miracle in 1994 on the basis that input-driven growth would hit diminishing marginal returns.
 Growth rates in the East Asian tigers have now slowed, but these countries sustained above average growth rates across several decades.

 This international experience speaks to the contingency of growth.
 Particular growth models work well in particular environments or for particular reasons – and then need to adapt.
 There is no growth model that is right for all time, and there is an element of good luck in many economic success stories.
 Countries often struggle to adapt to changed circumstances.
 This was evident in many developed countries after the shocks of the 1970s.
-As Harold Macmillan, former UK PM, said when asked about the greatest challenge facing governments, “Events, dear boy, events”.
+As Edward Heath, former UK PM, said when asked about the greatest challenge facing governments, “Events, my dear boy, events”.
 High growth countries should not be complacent.

 Indeed, it is often the most successful countries that struggle the most to respond.
 In some cases this is because there is less urgency around the need to adapt to disruptive developments (the Kodak phenomenon).
 And in other cases it is because successful growth models carry the seeds of their own demise: deep investments are made in particular sectors and markets, or the economic structure becomes tightly organised around a particular mode of operation (such as natural resources, FDI attraction, or labour force growth).